3DBAG/3dbag-pipeline/README.md

 ## Resources

-The 3DBAG pipeline is a heavy process that requires you to have a well configured database.
+The 3DBAG pipeline is a heavy process that requires a well configured database.
 Some instructions for configuring your database can be found here in the following links:

 [Resource Consumption](https://www.postgresql.org/docs/10/runtime-config-resource.html)
 [Write Ahead Log](https://www.postgresql.org/docs/12/runtime-config-wal.html)
 [WAL Configuration](https://www.postgresql.org/docs/12/wal-configuration.html)

+TODO

 ## Packages